 Commands

-Reads your config.json, compares your
+Reads your config.json, compares your content root's top-level

-needs --config; the rest are optional.
+retired).
+Every invocation needs --config; the rest are optional.

-node client/sync.js --config config.json --watch
+node local/sync.js --config config.json --watch

 | Flag | Meaning |